Parliament Act 2025

 You could also call this:

 When you are a member of Parliament or an eligible candidate, there are rules to follow when using authorised funding and services.
 You can be paid for or reimbursed for expenses or services that are allowed.
 You do not have to pay for these expenses yourself.
 You are responsible for using authorised funding and services in a way that is consistent with the rules.
-You must use certain expenses and services, like those mentioned in section 62(3), only for specific purposes outlined in section 62(1)(b).
+You must use certain expenses and services only for specific purposes, as outlined in section 63(3).
 You are also responsible for how others use authorised funding and services on your behalf.
-You must be open and transparent when using authorised funding and services.
+You must be open and transparent in your use of authorised funding and services.
 You have to keep proper records and follow the correct processes.
-You must also disclose any conflicts of interest and be financially prudent when using authorised funding and services.
+You must also disclose any conflicts of interest and be careful with public funds.
 When making decisions about using authorised funding and services, you must consider whether it is an efficient use of public funds.
 You should choose the most cost-effective option that is reasonably possible.
-You may be asked to explain why you used authorised funding and services in a certain way.
+You must exercise financial prudence and be responsible with public money.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.